 Comprehensive protection of telecommunications against general and specific threats

-With extensive experience in telecommunications security, H-X experts provide a full range of corporate IT security services starting from audit and security assessment of communication systems and ending with Security Operations Center services (SOC-as-a-Service), taking into account the specifics of the telecom.
+With extensive experience in telecommunications security, H-X experts provide a full range of corporate IT security services starting from audit and security assessment of communication systems and ending with Security Operations Center services (SOC-as-a-Service), taking into account the specifics of the telecom industry.
 Find out more about our security services for telecommunications and discuss your problems with us.

 Telecom providers and vendors build, manage, and maintain complex network infrastructure, which is used for data transfer.
-Their solutions transmit and store huge volumes of sensitive data that have always been a great temptation for attackers.
+Their solutions transmit and store huge volumes of sensitive data that have always been a great lure for attackers.
 All this makes telecom solutions the target of numerous cyber attacks.

 It was the telephone systems that the world’s first hackers hacked into.
 It would seem that the telecom industry should have had time to defend itself.
 However, due to the increasing complexity of telecommunication technologies, more and more new vulnerabilities appear in them.